neeru24/Facebook-Clone-/README.md

 Box shadow and border radius properties are used to give the card element a visually appealing look. <br>
 Input fields and buttons have specific styling to enhance their appearance and usability. <br>
 ## Contributions
 Contributions are welcome!
-If you have any suggestions, improvements, or feature requests, feel free to open an issue or create a pull request.
+If you have any suggestions or feature requests, feel free to open an issue or create a pull request.